Prairie Winds Festival

 The University of Kansas faculty will work directly with students throughout the weekend.
 This will include master classes, clinics, chamber music coaching sessions, and wind ensemble rehearsals.

 During the Festival, students will have the opportunity to work with talented guest artists.
-The University of Kansas welcomes Tia Fuller, saxaphone; Zhonghui Dai, trumpet; and Boston Brass to the 2018 Prairie Winds Festival.
+The University of Kansas welcomes Tia Fuller, saxophone; Zhonghui Dai, trumpet; Liu Yang, trombone; and Boston Brass to the 2018 Prairie Winds Festival.

 Special thanks to our sponsor Reach Out Kansas, Inc.